How To Finance a Car From a Private Seller

 Loan term (months): 48

-- Lower prices: Private sellers often sell cars at lower prices than dealerships, which mark up prices to help cover marketing, physical space and other business expenses.
+- Potentially borrowing less money: Private sellers often sell cars at lower prices than dealerships, which mark up prices to help cover marketing, physical space and other business expenses.

-- Lower-cost loans: If you can get a loan through your bank or credit union, you may avoid some markups from getting a loan through an auto business.
+- Lower-cost loans: If you can get a loan through your bank or credit union, you may avoid some markups from getting a loan through an auto retailer.

-- More paperwork: The lender may require paperwork from the buyer or seller to complete the lending process.
+- More paperwork: The lender may require paperwork from the buyer or seller to complete the lending process, including registration and title transfer.

 How To Finance a Private-Seller Car Purchase

-You'll likely need a private-party auto loan if you don't have enough cash to buy a car from a private seller.
+You'll likely need an auto loan to buy from a private seller if you don't have enough cash.

 This is typically a secured loan, using the car you're buying as collateral.
-Lenders may have limitations on your auto loan.
-Mileage and age of vehicle limits vary by lender.
+Lenders may have limitations on your auto loan, such as mileage and age of the vehicle.
+These limits vary by lender.

 In general, lenders won't finance: